Family members of Americans detained abroad to demonstrate in front of White House - Local News 8

 Alexandra Forseth, whose father and uncle are part of the so-called CITGO 6 — five of whom remain in Venezuela — told CNN family members of Americans detained in Venezuela, Rwanda, Iran, Afghanistan and Russia are expected to participate, both in person and virtually, in Wednesday’s event at Lafayette Park.
 The father and sister of Trevor Reed, who was freed from Russian detention in a prisoner exchange last week, will also be there.

+“Secretary Blinken assured me that obtaining the release of Paul Whelan remains a priority,” she said, but “exactly how that effort is going was not shared on the call.”

+A senior State Department official confirmed that Blinken and Elizabeth Whelan had spoken over the weekend but did not share details about their call.

-Forseth, one of the leaders of the effort, said the idea for the event came together prior to Reed’s release but that it was like “lighter fluid” for the families.
+Forseth, one of the leaders of the day of activism, said the idea for the event came together prior to Reed’s release but that it was like “lighter fluid” for the families.

 Forseth said there is a feeling among the families of detainees that the administration’s hostage diplomacy policy is “completely reactive,” and the administration is not going to make decisions on their loved ones’ cases “unless we make a stink, and then it just so happened that the Reeds proved our case.”

-Note: This story has been updated with further developments Monday.